dustinfife/flexplavaan/README.md

 ![Nonlinear visualization of the Hogwarts skill variables](plots/hogwarts_linear_bayes.jpg)

-Figure \@ref(fig:finalmod) shows that the approximation works fairly well.
+The figure above shows that the approximation works fairly well.
 Though there is *some* misfit evident in the disturbance-dependence plots, for the most part, the approximation captures the essential features of the nonlinear relationships.

 # Questions and Future Directions
 First, a question: how difficult would it be to modify `blavaan` such that it allows user-specified functional relationships?
 For example: